Mortgage

 Here’s what information you’ll need to provide:

-Full name.
-List your full legal name, and add suffixes in the name field so only your credit information is pulled.
+Full name: Enter your full legal name, including any suffixes, to ensure that only your credit information is pulled.

-Dependents.
-The definition of dependents varies by loan type.
-For example, VA loans guaranteed by the U.S. Department of Veterans Affairs (VA) require the ages and number of children in a family.
+Dependents: The definition of dependents varies by loan type.
+For example, VA loans from the U.S. Department of Veterans Affairs (VA) require the number and ages of your children.

-Address history.
-You’ll need to include two years’ worth of addresses.
-The lender matches this information to your credit report.
+Address history: You’ll need to include your addresses from the past two years.
+Lenders match this information to your credit report.

-Total assets.
-Collect two months’ worth of bank and retirement account statements.
-If you have money in a 401(k) and/or retirement funds, adding those to the mix will strengthen your application.
+Total assets: Provide two months of bank and retirement account statements.
+If you have money in a 401(k) and/or retirement funds, adding those to the mix can strengthen your application.

-Employment and income information.
-In addition to pay stubs and W-2s for the last two years, provide the company name, address and phone number for your current employer.
-Lenders will need the information to verify your employment again before closing.
+Employment and income information: Submit pay stubs and W-2s for the past two years, along with your current employer’s name, address and phone number.
+Lenders need the information to verify your employment again before closing.

 callout-icon